hansWURSCHT10000/Moodle-Crawler/README.md

 - `colors` [Boolean] : If colors should be used (For Windows use Cmder to display colors correct. http://cmder.net/)
 - `notifications` [Boolean] : If you want to get notified if new files were found
 - `onlycrawlcourses` [List] : A list of course IDs, that should only be crawled.
 It creates a subset of courses that were found in the dashboard (option `allcourses` creates the superset).
 If the list is empty no courses will be ignored.
 - `dontcrawlcourses` [List] : A list of course IDs, that should not be crawled.
-It creates a subset of courses that were found in the dashboard (option `allcourses` creates the superset).
+It creates a subset of courses that were found in the dashboard (option `allcourses` has higher priority).
 If the list is empty no courses will be ignored.
-- `antirecrusion` [Boolean] : Default this prevent recrusive crawling of the same page.
+- `antirecursion` [Boolean] : This prevent recursive crawling of the same page.
 If you do missing files try to set this to `false`

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.